Jamal Adams: Professional career

+Pre-draft

 Coming out of college, Adams was invited to the NFL Combine and performed all the available drills.
 On May 4, 2017, Adams attended LSU's pro day and opted to run the 40-yard dash (4.33s) and was able to improve on his combine numbers significantly.
 He was projected to be a first-round pick by the majority of analysts and scouts.
 Sports Illustrated, DraftScout.com, Pro Football Focus, and ESPN ranked Adams the top safety in the draft.

-The New York Jets selected Adams in the first round with the sixth overall pick in the 2017 NFL Draft.
-He was the first defensive back selected in 2017.

 New York Jets

 2017

+The New York Jets selected Adams in the first round (sixth overall) of the 2017 NFL draft.
+He was the first of two safeties drafted by the Jets, along with Marcus Maye (39th overall).
+He was the first defensive back selected in 2017.

 On July 20, 2017, the Jets signed Adams to a fully guaranteed four-year, $22.25 million contract that included a $14.32 million signing bonus.

 Adams entered training camp competing against Calvin Pryor and fellow rookie Marcus Maye for a role as a starting safety.
 Head coach Todd Bowles named Adams the starting strong safety to begin the regular season, alongside free safety Maye.